John Bolton to replace H.R. McMaster as White House national security adviser, Trump says

 A White House official said the decision was not related to any one moment or incident, but rather the result of ongoing conversations between the two.

+While Trump spoke to Bolton many times about the job, the deal was cemented in an Oval Office meeting between the two Thursday afternoon.

+Bolton told Fox News' Martha MacCallum that the process of his hiring “came to a conclusion this afternoon, but ... there's still a transition.
+I look forward to working with H.R. and his team and the other senior members of the president's team on national security and I have no doubt there's a lot of work to do.”

 Bolton has served as a Fox News contributor.
+The position of White House national security adviser does not require Senate confirmation.

 “After thirty-four years of service to our nation, I am requesting retirement from the U.S. Army effective this summer after which I will leave public service.
 Throughout my career it has been my greatest privilege top serve alongside extraordinary servicemembers and dedicated civilians,” McMaster said in a statement.